Gemini in Java with Vertex AI and LangChain4j

 • AiServices — a class that will tie together the chat model and the chat memory

-In the main method, you're going to set up the model, the chat memory, and the conversational chain.
+In the main method, you're going to set up the model, the chat memory, and the AI service.
 The model is configured as usual with the project, location, and model name information.

 For the chat memory, we use MessageWindowChatMemory‘s builder to create a memory that keeps the last 20 messages exchanged.
 It's a sliding window over the conversation whose context is kept locally in our Java class client.